 Study and work abroad

 There may be opportunities to acquire valuable European experience by working or conducting research abroad during your degree or shortly afterwards.
 It is possible to do this in the summer period with an Erasmus+ grant working on your dissertation or as a recent graduate.
 In order to qualify your Erasmus+ traineeship must be a minimum of two months.

-The programme has produced over 500 UK and overseas graduates, many of whom have gone on to well-paid positions in companies in the nuclear and radiation sectors.
-In the UK we need to decommission old reactors and build new ones to provide a low-carbon source of energy.
+Our course has produced over 500 graduates, both in the UK and abroad, many of whom have gone on to well-paid positions in companies in the nuclear and radiation sectors.
+In the UK, we need to decommission old reactors and build new ones to provide a low-carbon source of energy.